Skip to main content

 Exchange funds must keep at least 20% of assets in qualifying illiquid holdings to preserve tax-deferral status under Section 721.
-Instead of real estate, Craft satisfies that rule with an operating fleet of business jets that generate charter revenue and potential asset appreciation.
+Instead of real estate, Craft satisfies this requirement with a fleet of business jets that generate charter income and can appreciate in value.

 How we finance the aircraft

-Aircraft-backed loans secured by the airframe and its related engines.
+1. Aircraft-backed loans — secured directly by the aircraft and engines.

-Asset-backed loans that let the Pod borrow against a portion of the contributed equity portfolio, freeing capital for additional lift without selling securities.
+2. Asset-backed loans — borrowing against a portion of the contributed equity portfolio, freeing up cash without selling securities.

-Charter demand from corporate and leisure clients booked through Craft Charter LLC or partner brokers.
+• Charter demand — from corporate and leisure clients booking through Craft Charter LLC or partner brokers.

-Participant usage that draws from the unlocked hours.
-When participant demand falls below forecast, the Pod can release those hours back to retail charter, turning unused capacity into incremental profit.
+• Participant usage — from investor-members using their allocated trips.
+If member demand is lower than forecast, the Pod can release those trips to retail charter, turning idle time into profit.

 Diversification within the charter sleeve

-The fleet operates from several geographic hubs, which spreads both market risk and maintenance logistics across multiple regions and customer segments.
+The fleet operates from multiple geographic hubs, which spreads out risk and maintenance costs across regions and customer types.

 Cash flow and upside